-Principle 1 - Governance Standards met
+Principle 1 - Governance ✓ Standards met

 The pharmacy identifies and manages its risks appropriately.
 It reviews its practices to make them safer and more effective.
 Team members record their errors and learn from them to stop them happening again.
 Staff are clear about their roles and responsibilities.
 They work in a safe and professional way.
 The pharmacy asks people for their views and acts appropriately on the feedback.
 It has adequate insurance for its services.
 The pharmacy keeps up-to-date records as required by the law.
 The pharmacy keeps people's private information safe and explains how it will be used.
-Pharmacy team members know how to protect the safety of vulnerable people and act quickly to do so when needed.
+Pharmacy team members know how to protect the safety of vulnerable people.

-The pharmacy had appropriate processes in place to monitor and reduce risks.
+The pharmacy had adequate processes in place to monitor and reduce risks.
 Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
+The pharmacy had recently upgraded to a new patient medication record (PMR) system (Columbus).
+The store manager described how products were now scanned after they had been labelled and dispensed.
+This had reduced selection errors as the PMR alerted the dispenser when the product did not match the item labelled.
+Near misses since the upgrade had mainly involved the dispensing of the incorrect quantity of medicine.
+The pharmacy team were focussing on reducing these errors by ensuring that quantities were double-checked, particularly when loose tablets were counted out.
 Dispensing incidents were recorded on the pharmacy incident and error reporting system (PIERs).
 When errors were identified, they were discussed as a team to identify the potential contributing factors.
 Shelf-edge alerts had been placed at the locations of selected drugs, including amitriptyline and amlodipine, as part of the company's 'look-alike, sound-alike' (LASA) campaign.
 Laminated signs were displayed on computer terminals listing the fourteen drugs highlighted as high risk by the superintendent's office.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
-The pharmacy had recently added LASA alerts to the locations of pregabalin and gabapentin following company-wide incidents.
+The pharmacy had recently added LASA alerts to the locations of rosuvastatin and rivaroxaban following company-wide incidents.
 The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed, along with any other clinically relevant information.

 Monthly patient safety reports were completed by team members which contained a review of all near misses and dispensing incidents and led to the generation of action plans to reduce errors.
 The action plans generated through the patient safety report were shared with all team members through a team huddle and through individual briefings.
-The most recent action plan had focussed on reducing handout errors by making additional checks on the identity of the person collecting and initially the prescription to create a full audit trail.
+The most recent action plan had focussed on reducing handout errors by making additional checks on the identity of the person collecting, such as the postcode.
+Bag labels were also initialled by the team member handing them out to show that these checks had been made.
 The pharmacy team received and reviewed the monthly professional standard document supplied by the company's head office.
-The store manager attended a weekly conference call with managers from nearby stores to discuss any patient safety incidents that had occurred, and to share the associated learnings.

 Standard operating procedures (SOPs) were in place to cover all activities carried out in the pharmacy.
 They were up to date and were regularly reviewed.
-They were in the process of being adopted by the regular responsible pharmacist (RP).
+They had been adopted by the regular responsible pharmacist (RP).
 Team members had signed the SOPs to show that they had read and understood them.
 Roles and responsibilities of the pharmacy team members were detailed in the RP SOPs.
 A pharmacy advisor could describe the activities that could not be undertaken in the absence of the RP.